How years of privacy controversies finally caught up with Facebook

-Facebook long had a knack for navigating privacy controversies related to its collection of user data.
-But the cost of its missteps finally caught up with Facebook this week, sending its stock down more than $100 billion Thursday in the largest drop in value in Wall Street history.
+The cost of years of privacy missteps finally caught up with Facebook this week, sending its market value down more than $100 billion Thursday in the largest single-day drop in value in Wall Street history.

-Long-simmering privacy concerns, dating to nearly the birth of the company in a Harvard dorm room in 2004, have in recent months taken more concrete form than ever.
-In May, European regulators imposed a strict new regulatory regime.
-U.S. officials, meanwhile, have begun scrutinizing Facebook in a multi-agency federal investigation related to its handling of a recent scandal that exposed the information of 87 million people.

-Worries about the rising costs of privacy regulations, along with declining growth in users and revenue, played a key role in a major Wall Street selloff Wednesday night and Thursday.
-Facebook’s stock closed down 19 percent, at its lowest level in nearly three months.
-The steepness of the decline suggests investors are reevaluating the viability of Facebook’s core business -- collecting extensive data on users so that they can better target them with advertising -- in a world in which political pressure is mounting for stricter privacy protections.
+Worries about the rising costs of privacy regulations and controversies, along with declining growth in users and revenue played a key role in a major Wall Street selloff that started Wednesday night after Facebook reported earnings.
+Facebook’s stock closed down 19 percent Thursday, at its lowest level in nearly three months.
+The steepness of the decline suggests investors are reevaluating the viability of Facebook’s core business — collecting extensive data on users so that they can better target them with advertising — in a world in which public pressure is mounting for stricter privacy protections.

 “This is a privacy wake-up call that the markets are delivering to Mark Zuckerberg,” said Jeffrey Chester of the Center for Digital Democracy, a privacy advocate.